 Even before the pandemic, one of the major issues in the restaurant industry was high attrition due to low wages.
 There is no structured appraisal or promotion policy in most restaurants.
 So restaurant staff keep hopping from one job to another because they are always looking for a better-paying job.
 Moreover, the lack of health benefits just worsens their overall work situation.

-In the lockdown enforced by the pandemic, restaurant employees realized how undervalued they were in their jobs.
+In the lockdown enforced by the pandemic, restaurant employees realized how undervalued they were in their jobs and the biggest restaurant staffing crisis broke out.
 They do not want to return to the same working conditions.
 Rajesh, a restaurant BOH staff with more than 5 years of experience shares, “After being temporarily laid off during the very first lockdown, I received no news from my boss.
-The least I expected was to be clearly told whether or not they will be hiring us back”
+The least I expected was to be clearly told whether or not they will be hiring us back.”

 With this uncertainty looming over their head, restaurant workers felt lost and started looking for a work culture where the management will at least communicate clearly with staff.
 Apart from the workplace culture, abuse by customers makes the whole working experience emotionally unhealthy for them.
 If they’re underpaid and treated badly, why would they even want to return to the same job?